This post was updated July 10, 2021

 Medicine and What Matters in the End

-In Being Mortal, he explores the way most people now live, age and die and for the most part it’s not a pleasant prospect.
+In Being Mortal, Dr. Gawande explores the way most people now live, age and die and for the most part it’s not a pleasant prospect.

 As people age and lose independence due to frailness, illness, mental decline and poverty, they often also lose whatever is most important to them- their home, pets, hobbies, possessions.
 And these losses often occur to protect them from harm as they progress into assisted living centers, nursing homes and hospice.